TarmoJussila/hemmo/README.md

 # HEMMO

 **Hemmo** is a classic platformer game with a nostalgic atmosphere.
 In this game you are playing as Hemmo the French bulldog.
 Hemmo has found himself at a difficult situation where all his masks have been lost.
 Can you help Hemmo find all the lost masks and make Hemmo feel *funky* again?
+The game was created in 48 hours during the Global Game Jam / Finnish Game Jam 2021.

 # History